 Since joining the faculty at UNLV, she has obtained nearly $500,000 in external funding.
-Dr. Batson is the Co-Principal investigator of the Las Vegas Metropolitan Area Social Survey (LVMASS).
-The LVMASS research team is studying quality of life issues among residents in Las Vegas, including neighborhood satisfaction, sense of belonging, and environmental concerns.
-With this data, she is currently studying the effects of the housing foreclosure crisis on neighborhood sentiments in Las Vegas neighborhoods.
+Dr. Batson is the Co-Principal investigator of the Las Vegas Metropolitan Area Social Survey (LVMASS) and the Smart Policing Initiative project funded by the Department of Justice.
+Both of those funded projects used neighborhood-based methods to examine important quality of life issues among residents in Las Vegas, including neighborhood satisfaction, sense of belonging, environmental concerns, crime and safety.

 Current Research Projects

 - Community Attachment and Quality of Life in historic West Las Vegas

 This project is an in-depth mixed-methods research study examining community quality of life and neighborhood attachment in one of Las Vegas’ most historic neighborhoods, the Westside.
 In the early 1900’s, the study site was “west” of the Las Vegas railroad and became a segregated community in the 1930’s following White flight and discriminatory urban policies.
 The area became a cultural and housing hub for African Americans and still remains the largest community of African American residents in Las Vegas.
 The project investigates questions about community attachment, social interaction among neighbors, community problem solving, neighborhood safety, housing and food accessibility, and community relationships between residents and the police.

 - Las Vegas Metropolitan Area Social Survey (LVMASS)